ahaldane/Mi3-GPU/UserGuide.md

-Mi-3-GPU User Guide
+Mi3-GPU User Guide
 ===================

 Mi3-GPU ("Mee-three") solves the "inverse Ising problem" using a GPU-parallelized Monte-Carlo sequence generation algorithm, to infer Pott models parameters for analyzing coevolutionary mutation patterns in Multiple Sequence Alignements (MSAs).

-This software is meant for generation of high-accuracy Potts models of an MSA, in the sense that few analytic approximations are used and the model can be used to generate synthetic MSAs whose mutational frequencies match the dataset MSA frequencies with very low statistical error.
+This software is meant for generation of statistically accurate Potts models of an MSA, in the sense that few analytic approximations are used and the model can be used to generate synthetic MSAs whose mutational frequencies match the dataset MSA frequencies with very low statistical error.

 More precisely, this program solves for the real-valued coupling parameters `J^{ij}_{\alpha \beta}` of an infinite-range q-state Potts model with Hamiltonian `H(s) = \sum_{i < j}^L J^{ij}_{s_i s_j}` which best model the pairwise residue-frequencies obtained from an MSA containing sequences `s` with length `L` and `q` residue types.